 She even took that funny name as her own.

-Back at 711 Fifth Avenue, Coca Cola sold Columbia Pictures to Sony for 3.4 billion dollars.
+Back at 711 Fifth Avenue, Coca Cola sold Columbia Pictures to Sony for 3.2 billion dollars plus assumed debt of $1.6 billion.
 Even Doctor Evil would not have asked for that much.
-And, if that wasn’t a good enough deal, Coke kept the incredibly valuable real estate at 711 Fifth Avenue, which is now called the Coca Cola Building.
+And, if that wasn’t a good enough deal, Coke kept the valuable real estate at 711 Fifth Avenue which was then renamed as the Coca Cola Building (*).

 If you calculate what that profit is worth in 2016 dollars, it adds up to a lot.
 Or as the late Senator Everett Dirksen once said: “A billion here, a billion there, pretty soon, you’re talking real money.”